The last Supreme Court nominee confirmed without bipartisan support never heard a single case

 When Johnson tried to remove Stanton, he refused to leave, citing the Tenure of Office Act.
 The House voted overwhelmingly to impeach the president; he escaped removal at the subsequent Senate trial by a single vote.
 Stanton had no choice but to step down in May 1868.

-He wasn’t out of a job for long though.
-Union General Ulysses S. Grant defeated Johnson in the 1868 election.
-As soon as Grant took office in 1869, the Republican Congress decided to go back to nine justices, and, in an unprecedented move, a majority of the House and Senate signed a petition recommending Grant nominate Stanton.
+He wasn’t out of a job for long, though.
+Union Gen. Ulysses S. Grant defeated Johnson in the 1868 election.
+As soon as Grant took office in 1869, the Republican Congress decided to go back to nine justices, and, in an unprecedented move, a majority of the House and the Senate signed a petition recommending that Grant nominate Stanton.
 He did.

-The vote to confirm Stanton – hated by the South, lauded in the North – went down along strict party lines, 46-11, on Dec.
+The vote to confirm Stanton — hated by the South, lauded in the North — went down along strict party lines, 46 to 11, on Dec.
 20, 1869.
 Not a single Democrat supported him.

 But Stanton had been struggling with asthma and other illnesses for several years, and before he could be sworn in, he died at 55 on Christmas Eve.

 One Southern Democrat from Tennessee, apparently not feeling the spirit of the season, wrote in the Memphis Avalanche: “A president as mean and malignant as himself appointed him United States Supreme Court Judge.
-[But God] smote the unctuous scoundrel so that he died … Stanton the infamous is drinking molten iron, trading in pyrotechnics, and broiling in a heated furnace, and the people rejoice.”
+[But God] smote the unctuous scoundrel so that he died. … Stanton the infamous is drinking molten iron, trading in pyrotechnics, and broiling in a heated furnace, and the people rejoice.”

 Read more Retropolis: